-Free California-Friendly Landscape Class set for Sept.
-27
+Free California-Friendly Landscape Classes

 A more attractive and water-efficient yard sounds enticing, doesn't it?
 Need more inspiration?
 Then sign up for a FREE California-Friendly Landscape Class!

-The San Diego Public Utilities Department is partnering with the San Diego County Water Authority and the Metropolitan Water District of Southern California to offer a free training class on WaterSmart landscaping.
+The San Diego Public Utilities Department is partnering with the San Diego County Water Authority and the Metropolitan Water District of Southern California to offer free training classes on WaterSmart landscaping.
 The class introduces a holistic approach to landscape design and maintenance that emphasizes water-use efficiency.
 This class does not discuss specific plants, but provides a solid foundation regarding landscape planning before selecting plants.

 The three-hour seminars are fast-paced and informative.
 They offer solutions to common landscape problems.
 Participants will learn to think about landscapes from the soil up.
 In addition, they will learn how to design landscapes that are sustainable in the San Diego climate.
 Class topics will include how to make the best use of the region's limited rainfall, irrigate efficiently and choose the best plants for each yard.

-Surveys & Rebate Programs Available Now!
+Survey Programs Available Now!

 Residential and Commercial Water Surveys